agrc/gis.utah.gov/_posts/2020-07-14-thinking-beyond-the-map.md

 ![location data]({% link images/location-data.png %}){: .flex .flex--center}[^locationdata]

-It's been said that “data is the new oil”, but I would add that “data is the oil in/to the engine”[^bhageshpur],[^economist],[^toonders].
+It's been said that “data is the new oil”, but I would add that “data is the oil to the engine”[^bhageshpur],[^economist],[^toonders].
 This makes it critical that we, as a GIS community, create quality data.
 The data we create today will be used to solve tomorrow's problems, and successful solutions depend on quality data.

 ### The role of GIS professionals
 {: .text-left}